zenhack/iron-blogger2/README.md

 you'll need the additional python package `psycopg2`; read the comments in `setup.py` to learn how to set that up.

-## Syncing Posts & Bookkeeping

-The recommended approach to keeping Iron Blogger's database up to date is to add the `ironblogger sync` command described above to a cron job.
+## Background Jobs

+There are a few periodic tasks that Iron Blogger needs to be done.
+In
+particular:

+* New posts need to be downloaded and assigned to rounds (`ironblogger sync`).
+* If weekly notification emails are desired, they must be sent (`ironblogger send-reminders`).

-This must be run from the directory containing `wsgi.py`.
+All of these commands must be executed from the directory containing `wsgi.py`.

+The recommended approach is to put each of these in a cron job to execute at the proper time.

 ## Openshift

 Iron Blogger comes ready to run on [Openshift][6].
 Have a look at `example-openshift.wsgi.py` for instructions.
 You'll need the postgres and cron cartridges installed.
-The scripts in the `.openshift` directory will take care of keeping the database up to date (new posts will be downloaded once per hour).
+The scripts in the `.openshift` directory will take care of keeping the database up to date.
+New posts will be downloaded once per hour, and reminders will be sent out on Fridays.

 # License